 - It doesn’t represent payment for teaching, research, or other services required as a condition for receiving it (But for exceptions, see Payment for services in Publication 970, Tax Benefits for Education)

 If all or part of a scholarship or fellowship grant is taxable, the recipient may need to make estimated tax payments to the IRS on this additional income.
-Estimated tax payments may be made through the Electronic Federal Tax Payment System (EFTPS) or by other IRS-approved materials.
+Estimated tax payments may be made through the Electronic Federal Tax Payment System (EFTPS) or by other IRS-approved methods.